linemanjs/lineman-plus-rails/README.md

 # lineman + rails

-Behold, a Rails app that can build and deploy lineman assets easily.
+Behold, a Rails app that can build and deploy [Lineman](http://linemanjs.com) assets easily.
 Under this approach, an application's JavaScript & CSS would be built by lineman but would flow through the asset pipeline like any other asset in a Rails application.